WillisAHershey/codeshop/README.txt

 Be opened in such a way that it can be safely edited without harming the original until the user decides to write changes into the file
 Be opened in a portable (non-implementation specific) way
+	fopen fprintf and fclose will provide the portable file editing Three distinct guis will be written in the userInterface.c file The Microsoft Windows gui will be written using the Windows interface The Linux gui will be written using the X11 interface and the MacOs gui will be written using the Quartz interface